Welcome to the 2018 Spring Season!

-Practice Times: We are tentatively slated to practice on Tuesdays and Fridays (this is still TBC).
+Practice Times: We are tentatively slated to practice on Tuesdays,Thursdays and weekends (this is still TBD).
 While practice times have not yet been finalized, we imagine that practices will last 90 minutes and will most likely not start any earlier than 5:30PM.
 We do not practice on Mother’s Day or on Memorial Day weekend.
 Please be have your sons at practice at least 10 minutes early so they can get their equipment on and we can start on time.
 Please monitor your emails for updates to practice/game times, locations and potential cancelations to account for weather, etc.

-Teams and Playing Time: We currently have 48 players signed up to participate this season.
-This number is too great for two teams, but too small for three teams.
+Teams and Playing Time: We currently have 29 players signed up to participate this season.
+This number is just enough for two teams.
 This is the first year that this group officially moves to an A/B format, consistent with other teams in our league/area.
-Coach Calandra and his staff will perform evaluations during the first or second week of practice.
-We will target establishing one “A” team with a roster of 18-20 players comprised of 1 Goalie, 5 Defenders, 9 Midfielders, and 5 Attack.
-The remaining players will be split evenly into 3 balanced Pods of 9-10 players, and we will combine two pods to form an 18-20 player roster for each game.
+Coach Calandra and his staff will perform evaluations during the second or third week of practice.
+This will help us to bracket players for each team.
+The number of players in this grade will ensure plenty of playing time for all pariticipants and many players may be expected at times to play with either/both teams throughout the season.
+This will be communicated at the beginning of each week.
+The goal is to give the teams enough players, and to give all players the proper exposure and level of play.

 Positive Practice Time = Positive Playing Time: